 3 – Therapeutic Massage

 Your pain relief doctor may suggest therapeutic massage as a means of relieving pain.
 That should not come as a surprise to you because many people feel pain because of injuries associated with their muscles.
 Did you know that the skeletal system for an average person has 700 muscles attached to it?
 Did you also know that muscles make up half of your body weight?
-Regardless of whether you do ABA therapy or are a lawyer, these facts suggest that improving the comfort you feel in your muscles would reduce the overall pain you feel in your body.
+Regardless of whether you help autistic children or are a lawyer, these facts suggest that improving the comfort you feel in your muscles would reduce the overall pain you feel in your body.
 Remember, a therapeutic massage eases the tension you feel in the affected area helping you heal quickly.

 4 – Physical Exercises